 "....each of your clients has, in my opinion, an equitable interest in the structures although by their erection on the land of another in the structures although by their erection on the land of another they may have no claim which would succeed at Common Law.
 I think there is little doubt that the Co-operative could not simply take the benefit of the structure unless it offered equitable compensation (Rand-v-Chris Building Co Pty Ltd (1957) V.R.
 625) and because the occupiers of the structures had conducted their affairs on the basis that they were permitted the benefit of the occupation the Co-operative would not be permitted to withdraw it (W.J.
-Mlan Limited - v - El Nasr co (1972) 2 All E.R.
+Alan Limited - v - El Nasr co (1972) 2 All E.R.
 127 at 140).
 There in something of a High Trees estoppel in this proposition in that the owner of the land would not be permitted to resile from a position which it itself has caused to exist and he will be prevented from so resiling permanently.
-This means that he is permanently estopped in equity rather than merely having his rights suspended with an expectation that a period of suspension will be terminated.

-is permanently estopped in equity rather than merely having his rights suspended with an expectation that a period of suspension will be terminated.
-It will be apparent from the above that I consider that the persons who erected and occupy the various structures have a sufficient interest in the structure to obtain equitable relief whether by way of financial compensation or injunction to restrain interference with their enjoyment of the structures on the basis of their expenditure of time and effort and the agreement with the owner of the land". the land".
+This means that he is permanently estopped in equity rather than merely having his will be terminated.
+It will be apparent from the above that I consider that the percent will be terminated.
+It will be apparent from the above that I consider that the persons who erected and occupy the various structures have a sufficient interest in the structure to obtain equitable relief whether by way of financial compensation or injunction to restrain interference with their enjoyment of the structures on the basis of their expenditure of time and effort and the agreement with the owner of the land. the land".

-Since the F.H.O.S. is aimed at assisting those in need to obtain housing and N.O. is assisting this aim we believe that the Secretary could comfortably come to the view that land zoned for M.O. could be regarded as "rural property pursuant to S.4(1) (b) and S.11 wherein applicants are not required to own land themselves, but have permission to occupy it.
+Since the F.H.O.S. is aimed at assisting those in need to obtain housing and M.O. is assisting this aim we believe that the Secretary could comfortably come to the view that land zoned for M.O. could be regarded as "rural property pursuant to S.4(1) (b) and S.11 wherein applicants are not required to own land themselves, but have permission to occupy it.

-In any event, the R.R.T.F. is of the view that \underline{if} the current legislation does not permit payment of F.H.O.S. grants to most M.O. applicants, then the Act should be amended to be less restrictive.
+In any event, the R.R.T.F. is of the view that \underline{if} the current legislation does not permit payment of F.H.O.S. grants to most N.O. applicants, then the Act should be amended to be less restrictive.